tmux-plugins/tmux-resurrect/README.md

 Requirements / dependencies: `tmux 1.9` or higher, `pgrep`, `bash`.

+`tmux-resurrect` is idempotent!
+It will not try to restore panes or windows that already exist.

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)

 Add plugin to the list of TPM plugins in `.tmux.conf`: